 #19 – Missouri Tigers (20-14 Overall, 3-5 SEC)

-Missouri was not ranked last week and were listed under knocking on the door.
+Missouri was not ranked last week and was listed under knocking on the door.
 Well, the Tigers went right through the door and make a case for being ranked higher after taking two of three from Alabama.
 The pitching did well in the two wins allowing six hits in the 2-0 win on Friday and five in the 4-3 win on Sunday.
 The Tide won the middle game 9-3 after Missouri gave up four home runs with three going to Peyton Grantham.
 Missouri is a tough out for any SEC team, especially when the Tigers at home.
 That is where they will be against Southeast Missouri State on Wednesday and over the weekend versus Arkansas.

 #20 – BYU Cougars (23-10 Overall, 0-0 West Coast)